vllm-project/llm-compressor/src/llmcompressor/modifiers/README.md

 [FPTQ: Fine-grained Post-Training Quantization for Large Language Models](https://arxiv.org/pdf/2308.15987)

 ### [Constant Pruning](./pruning/constant/base.py)
-One-shot pruning algorithms often introduce accuracy degredation that can be recovered with finetuning.
+One-shot pruning algorithms often introduce accuracy degradation that can be recovered with finetuning.
 This modifier ensures that the sparsity mask of the model is maintained during finetuning, allowing a sparse model to recover accuracy while maintaining its sparsity structure.
 It is intended to be used after a pruning modifier such as `SparseGPT` or `WANDA` has already been applied.